 A master's candidate who elects to complete his/her program by a combination of full-time and part-time study is governed by the following elapsed-time limitations: five calendar years if the candidate is registered as a full-time student for two or three terms and part-time for the balance; four calendar years if the candidate is registered for four or five terms as a full-time student and part-time for the balance.

 These limitations are calculated from the date of initial registration in the master's program.

 A master's candidate who elects to complete his/her program by a combination of full-time and part-time study must complete the degree requirements within an elapsed period of eight calendar years after the date of initial registration in the master's program.

 13.3 Doctoral Program Full-time

 A full-time Ph.D. candidate who is admitted on the basis of a master's degree (that is, with a program of 10.0 cred its or the equivalent) must complete the Ph.D. degree requirements within an elapsed period of six calendar years after the date of initial Ph.D. registration.
 Terms of non-registration are equated to full-time registrations when calculating the overall time to program completion.
 Part-time

 A Ph.D. candidate who undertakes the program by a combination of full-time and part-time study must complete the degree requirements within an elapsed period of eight calendar years after the date of initial registration in the Ph.D. program.
 Terms of non-registration are equated to part-time registration terms when calculating the overall time to program completion.

 13.4 Exemption from Time Limit

 When exemption from registration for a term or terms has been approved by the Dean of the Faculty of Graduate Studies and Research, this period will be exempt from the overall time limit allowed for completion of the program.
-A charge of $55.00 per term of exemption from the time limit must accompany each request.
+An administration charge for each term of exemption from the time limit must accompany each request.